-Lewis Bush is a photographer, writer, curator, and is a Lecturer on both MA Photojournalism and Documentary Photography and BA (Hons) Photojournalism and Documentary Photography courses at London College of Communication.
+Lewis Bush is a photographer, writer, curator, and is Acting Course Leader on MA Photojournalism and Documentary Photography (Part-time/Online) and is a Lecturer on BA (Hons) Photojournalism and Documentary Photography at London College of Communication.

 Lewis studied history at the University of Warwick, and then worked in public health as a consultant researcher with the United Nations Taskforce on HIV/AIDS.
 Returning to the UK he began to work as a photographer and studied documentary photography at LCC in 2012.